-- Hemorrhoids or swollen veins in the anus: While having a bowel movement if you strain often, it may cause swelling in the veins in and around your anus.
-Infact, chronic constipation can lead to the development of piles.
+- Haemorrhoids or swollen veins in the anus: While having a bowel movement if you strain often, it may cause swelling in the veins in and around your anus.
+In fact, chronic constipation can lead to the development of piles.

 - Anal fissure: Straining to pass stools can cause tiny tears in the anus.

-- Fecal impaction: Hardened stool can accumulate and remain stuck in your intestines if you suffer from chronic constipation.
+- Faecal impaction: Hardened stool can accumulate and remain stuck in your intestines if you suffer from chronic constipation.

 - Rectal prolapse: This occurs when due to too much straining over time, during bowel movements, causes a small part of the rectum to stretch and protrude from the anus.